-Tim Heidecker and Eric Wareheim, Tim & Eric for short, are a comedy/video art duo who specialize in antihumor.
+Timothy Richard Heidecker (born February 3, 1976) and Eric Alexander Wareheim (born April 7, 1976), Tim & Eric for short, are a comedy/video art duo from Pennsylvania who specialize in antihumor.
 They met as undergraduates at Temple University in Philadelphia (Eric is from nearby Norristown, while Tim is from Allentown, a bit further away).
-They are best known for their [adult swim] shows Tom Goes to the Mayor, Tim & Eric Awesome Show, Great Job!, Check It Out! with Dr. Steve Brule, Tim & Eric's Bedtime Stories and the upcoming show Tim & Eric Go to the Moon, as well as the 2012 film Tim & Eric's Billion Dollar Movie and its upcoming sequel Tim & Eric's Trillion Dollar Movie.
+They are best known for their Adult Swim shows Tom Goes to the Mayor, Tim & Eric Awesome Show, Great Job!, Check It Out! with Dr. Steve Brule, Tim & Eric's Bedtime Stories, and Beef House, as well as the 2012 film Tim & Eric's Billion Dollar Movie and its upcoming sequel Tim & Eric's Trillion Dollar Movie.
 In addition, they also:

 - Loosed a couple of ads for Old Spice featuring actor and former NFL linebacker Terry Crews upon a mostly-unsuspecting public.